 Charlotte birthing center, Baby+Co., has announced that it will close its doors in May.
 The other two Baby+Co. centers located in Cary and Winston-Salem will close as well.
 Baby+Co. has been fraught with controversy since four infants died and state investigators found significant problems with the Cary center after a two month investigation.
 Sometimes infant deaths are due to natural and unavoidable causes, but as Charlotte birth injury attorneys know, sometimes birth injuries and death are caused by negligent medical care.

 Baby+Co.’s North Carolina history and services

 Baby+Co. has reportedly been in the North Carolina area since 2015 providing what it describes as health guidance and well-woman care through pregnancy, birth, and beyond.
-The birthing center’s services allows parents to attend pre-natal appointments and deliver their babies at the center without visiting a traditional hospital or obstetrician’s office.
+The birthing center’s services allow parents to attend prenatal appointments and deliver their babies at the center without visiting a traditional hospital or obstetrician’s office.
 Since 2015, Baby+Co. claims to have provided care for over 4,000 women and families.

 Infant deaths and patient concerns

 Concerns with the birthing center began to escalate when four infants died and three of them died within six months of each other at the Cary location.
 Some former patients shared concerns with state investigators about the care they received at the facilities.
 One mother described a midwife leaving her room right after delivering her baby and not realizing that her baby was in distress.
 Another mother described showing up to the center in the middle of the night with only one person, a nurse-midwife, at the center to deliver her baby.
 The delivery turned into an emergency and the nurse-midwife had to use her one free hand to make a phone call for help because there were no other medical professionals in the building.